paldepind/Kran/README.md

 Kran.system(systemObj)
 ```

-The `systemObj` can contain the following properties
+`systemObj` is an object and can contain the following properties

 * `component`: A component id or an array of component ids that the function
 depends on.